What the Bible says andmeans

 homosexuals and other sexual minorities.
-That is because many people's beliefs about homosexuality and actions towards homosexuals are religiously based.
+That is because many people's beliefs about homosexuality and their actions towards homosexuals are religiously based.
 Because such a large percentage of North Americans are English speaking and identify themselves as Jews, Christians and Muslims, it is important to understand what the Hebrew and Christian scriptures (Old and New Testament) says about this topic: both:

 In its original Hebrew, Aramaic and Greek

 In modern times, after its translation into English, and after its interpretation by conservative, mainline and liberal theologians.

 Only one passage, in Romans 1, focuses on both female and male same-sex sexual behavior.
-This text refers to male and female heterosexuals, who were former Christians who have left the faith, reverted to Paganism, and apparently engaged in some form of religiously inspired same-gender sex orgy against their basic nature.
-The passages appears to refer only to heterosexual men and women and say nothing about same-sex behavior by gays and lesbians.
+This text involves sexual behavior by male and female heterosexuals, who were former Christians.
+They had left the faith, reverted to Paganism, and apparently engaged in some form of religiously inspired same-gender sex orgy against their basic heterosexual nature.
+The passage appears to refer only to heterosexual men and women and say nothing about same-sex behavior by gays and lesbians.
 Some liberal theologians have taken the logical step of interpreted this passage as also condemning persons with a homosexual orientation who engage in opposite-sex sexual behavior against their basic nature.
 Some conservaive theologians have interpreted the same passage as condemning all same-gender sexual behavior whether by persons with a heterosexual, bisexual or homosexual orientation.

 Among the full spectrum of faith groups, from the most conservative to the most liberal:

 Most conservative faith groups tend to interpret all of the clobber passages as condemning all forms of same-gender sexual behavior, whether by men or women, and whether by persons with a heterosexual, homosexual or bisexual sexual orientation.
-They do this, even though only one of the seven or eight passages actually refers to women, and this lone passage refers only to women with a heterosexual orientation.
+They do this, even though only one of the seven or eight passages actually refers to women, and that sole passage refers only to women with a heterosexual orientation.

-Most liberal and progressive faith groups tend to interpret the same passages -- in their original languages -- as referring to:
+Most liberal and progressive faith groups tend to interpret the same passages -- in their original languages of Hebrew and Greek -- as referring to:

 adults sexually abusing children.